City accepts grant money for possible scooter and bike lanes

-But the city council accepted a grant for a third of the money needed for a pilot project on Tuesday.
+However, on Tuesday the city council accepted a grant for a third of the money needed for a pilot project.

 “I’ve had a lot of feedback from both sides of it,” said city council member Jeff Blubaugh.

 Blubaugh voted yes to accept the money.
-The council voted six to one in favor of accepting the grant from the Knight Foundation, through the Wichita Community Foundation.
+The council voted 6-1 in favor of accepting the grant from the Knight Foundation, through the Wichita Community Foundation.

 “We can give the money back if we do not do the pilot project,” said Blubaugh.